daem0nc0re/PrivFu/README.md

 ### disableall Command
-This command is to disable all token privilege(s) for a specific process.
+This command is to disable all token privilege(s) for a specific process:

 ```
 0: kd> !disableall /?